 1. Modify Your Diet

 While the relationship between diet and acne is controversial, foods having a high glycemic index can worsen your acne.
 Avoid junk foods, cookies, and sugary beverages.
 Consume fresh fruits, vegetables, and whole grains.
 Milk is also associated with acne as it contains hormones and growth factors that may worsen your condition.
-If possible, drink organic and hormone-free milk or avoid dairy products (2).
+If possible, drink organic, plant based and hormone-free milk or avoid dairy products (2).

 2. Modify Your Skin Care Routine